Differentially Private Bilevel Optimization: Efficient Algorithms with Near-Optimal Rates: Private convex bilevel optimization

-Further, if $Z \sim P^n$ are independent samples, the excess population risk with a different choice of $k,\mu$ is \end{theorem} The main idea of the privacy proof (in Appendix~\ref{app: convex upper bounds}) is to show that $\hp-\hpp$ is $2(\frac{\lfx}{n}+\frac{\lfy\bgxy}{\mug n}+\frac{\lgy\bfxy}{n\mug})$-Lipschitz and then compare the \textit{privacy curve}~\cite{balle2018improving} between the distributions $Q$ and $Q'$ (corresponding to \eqref{eq: reg exp mech} with data $Z$ and $Z'$ respectively) to the privacy curve between two Gaussians, by leveraging \cite[Theorem 4.1]{gopi2022private}. \begin{remark}[Near-optimality] The bounds in \cref{thm: exp mech conceptual} and~\ref{thm: reg exp mech conceptual} nearly match the optimal bounds for standard single-level DP ERM and SCO~\cite{bst14, bft19}, e.g. $\Theta(\lfx D_x \sqrt{\dx \log(1/\delta)}/\eps n)$ for $(\eps, \delta)$-DP ERM~\cite{bst14,su16}, except for the addition of two terms capturing the complexity of the bilevel problem: For $\eps$-DP ERM, the additional terms are $O(\lfy D_y \dx/\eps n)$ and $O((\lfy \lgy/\mug) \dx/\eps n)$.
+Obtaining our dimension-independent generalization error bound involves a fairly long ``ghost sample'' argument that leverages the Wasserstein distance bound for log-concave distributions, Kantorovich-Rubinstein duality, and the Efron-Stein inequality.
+One can also obtain an $O(\sqrt{d/n})$ generalization error bound by a uniform convergence argument; we omit those details here. \begin{remark}[Near-optimality for ERM] The bounds in \cref{thm: exp mech conceptual} and~\ref{thm: reg exp mech conceptual} nearly match the optimal bounds for standard single-level DP ERM~\cite{bst14}, e.g. $\Theta(\lfx D_x \sqrt{\dx \log(1/\delta)}/\eps n)$ for $(\eps, \delta)$-DP ERM~\cite{bst14,su16}, except for the addition of two terms capturing the complexity of the bilevel problem: For $\eps$-DP ERM, the additional terms are $O(\lfy D_y \dx/\eps n)$ and $O((\lfy \lgy/\mug) \dx/\eps n)$.
 Our lower bound in Theorem~\ref{thm: lower bound} shows that the first additional term is necessary.
 We conjecture that the second additional term is also necessary and that our upper bound is \textit{tight up to an absolute constant}.
 This conjecture is clearly true in the parameter regime $\lgy/\mug \approx D_y$.
 For $(\eps, \delta)$-DP, the additional terms scale with $O((\lfy \bgxy/\mug + \lgy \bfxy/\mug)D_x)$.
 Our lower bound in Theorem~\ref{thm: lower bound} shows that dependence on $\lfy$ is necessary and that the $\lfy \bgxy/\mug$ term is tight in the parameter regime $D_y \approx D_x\bgxy/\mug$.
 If also $D_x \bgxy/ \lesssim \lgy$, then the bounds in \cref{thm: reg exp mech conceptual} are tight up to an absolute constant factor. \end{remark}

+\begin{remark}[Suboptimality for SO] There is a gap between our population risk upper bound in~\cref{thm: reg exp mech conceptual} and the lower bounds in~\cite{bft19} and Remark~\ref{rem: bilevel SO lower bounds} for single-level SCO and bilevel SO respectively.
+We conjecture that our lower bound in Remark~\ref{rem: bilevel SO lower bounds} is nearly tight and that our upper bound is suboptimal.
+We leave it as future work to investigate this conjecture. \end{remark}